inkVerb/VIP/501/Lesson-11.md

 #### *PHP objects work well with PDO database queries*

-From now on, we will use this:
+From now on, we will use object queries:

 ```php
 PDO::ATTR_DEFAULT_FETCH_MODE => PDO::FETCH_OBJ, // Option